HenniePeters/Eagle-libraries/README.md

 ![](images/barrel.png)
 ReusedBarrelConnector.lbr
-Because I wanted to reuse a barrel connector from a scapped laptop power supply.
+Because I wanted to reuse a barrel connector from a scrapped laptop with the power supply still working.

 ![](images/module.png)
 TestFlipflopModule.lbr